-Project Manager: Kris McGee

-On December 18, 2023, through a lease-to-purchase agreement, the SamTrans Board of Directors approved the acquisition of a 180,000-square-foot (SF) "cold" Core & Shell structure located in Millbrae, CA (next to Millbrae BART and Caltrain Stations) to serve as its new headquarters office building.
-The Tenant Improvement (TI) Build-Out of this Core & Shell structure will unfold over the next 12-15 months; all SamTrans, TA, and shared services employees will be relocated to the new headquarters office building.
+samTrans HQ Tenant Improvement Period: FY25Q1 Prj.
+ID: 100472 Kris McGee Project Manager: STATUS Summary Phase: Planning SCOPE Summary On December 18, 2023, through a lease-to-purchase agreement, the SamTrans Board of Directors on beternoer 18, 2023, through a lease-to-purchase agreement, the sammans board of brectors approved the acquisition of a 180,000-square-foot (SF) "cold" Core & Shell structure located in Millbrae, CA (next to Millbrae BART and Caltrain Stations) to serve as its new headquarters office building.
+The Tenant Improvement (TI) Build-Out of this Core & Shell structure will unfold over the next 12-15 months; all SamTrans, TA, and shared services employees will be relocated to the new beadquarters office building.
+Month Schedule Budget Funding Current headquarters office building.
+Previous Exp. + Schedule Estimate At Budget Encum. % Compl.
+Completion (%) \$ 2,730,000 11% 88.9% \$ 2,730,000 Schedule

-Period: FY25Q1 Prj.
-ID: 100472

-STATUS Summa ry Phase: Planning

-Month Schedule Budget Funding

-Current •

-Previous •

-Budget Schedule % Compl.
-Exp. + Encum. (%) Estimate At Completion

-\$ 2,730,000 11% 88.9% \$ 2,730,000